Information Collected Through This Website

-This Web Site uses "cookies" to collect identifiable information about you.
-"Cookies" are a common technique used to track a specific, identifiable user's activity on-line.
-Additionally, we collect information about users specifically and in the aggregate by performing analyses on the web server's log files.
+This Website uses "cookies" to collect identifiable information about you.
+A cookie is a form of data commonly used to track a specific, identifiable user's activity on-line.
+Additionally, we collect user information, specifically and in the aggregate, by performing analyses on the web server's log files.
 This information is used to determine, among other things:

 - The browsers and operating systems most often used by visitors;

-- In limited situations, who the visitors to the Web Site are;
+- In limited situations, who the Website visitors are;

-- The web sites and search engines that have referred visitors to the Web Site; and
+- The Websites and search engines that referred visitors to the Website; and

 This analysis does not involve personally identifiable information.
-This information is collected for the purpose of helping the Federal Reserve understand and better meet the audiences' needs.
+This information is collected solely for the purpose of helping the Federal Reserve System understand and better meet the Website’s audiences' needs.

-The Web Site may provide relevant links to Web Sites outside of the Federal Reserve Banks and the Board as an additional resource for users.
-Neither the Federal Reserve Banks nor the Board is responsible for the privacy practices or the content of such Web Sites.
+This Website may provide relevant links to websites outside of the Federal Reserve System as additional resources for users.
+Neither the Federal Reserve Banks nor the Board is responsible for the privacy practices or content of such websites.

-This Web Site is not directed toward children under 13.
-The Federal Reserve Banks and the Board are committed to complying with applicable laws and requirements, such as the Children's Online Privacy Protection Act.
-The Federal Reserve Banks and the Board do not knowingly collect personal data from children under 13.
+This Website is not directed toward children under 13.
+The Federal Reserve System is committed to complying with applicable laws and requirements, such as the Children's Online Privacy Protection Act (“COPPA”).
+The Federal Reserve System does not knowingly collect personal data from children under 13.
 Minor children should always obtain parental consent before releasing personal information to any website.